Scroll to navigation

 It is possible for the faulting threads and the fault-handling threads to run in the context of different processes.
 In this case, these threads may belong to different programs, and the program that executes the faulting threads will not necessarily cooperate with the program that handles the page faults.
 In such non-cooperative mode, the process that monitors userfaultfd and handles page faults needs to be aware of the changes in the virtual memory layout of the faulting process to avoid memory corruption.

-Since Linux 4.11, userfaultfd can also notify the fault-handling threads about changes in the virtual memory layout of the faulting process.
+Starting from Linux 4.11, userfaultfd can also notify the fault-handling threads about changes in the virtual memory layout of the faulting process.
 In addition, if the faulting process invokes fork(2), the userfaultfd objects associated with the parent may be duplicated into the child process and the userfaultfd monitor will be notified (via the UFFD_EVENT_FORK described below) about the file descriptor associated with the userfault objects created for the child process, which allows the userfaultfd monitor to perform user-space paging for the child process.
 Unlike page faults which have to be synchronous and require an explicit or implicit wakeup, all other events are delivered asynchronously and the non-cooperative process resumes execution as soon as the userfaultfd manager executes read(2).
 The userfaultfd manager should carefully synchronize calls to UFFDIO_COPY with the processing of events.

 The current asynchronous model of the event delivery is optimal for single threaded non-cooperative userfaultfd manager implementations.